mrworf/detrackify-email/GUARD_SERVER.md

 }
 ```

-When using a proxy, set `guard.server` to the external URL clients will access (e.g. `https://example.com`).
+When using a proxy, set `email.guard.server` to the external URL clients will access (e.g. `https://example.com`).
 No code changes are required.

 ## Docker Deployment